Walter Stauffer McIlhenny: Personal life

 McIlhenny was an avid hunter, participated in many big game hunts in the U.S. and Canada, and went on several African safaris and Indian shikars.
-A lifetime member of the National Rifle Association, he also served on the committee that oversaw the U.S. Olympic rifle and pistol team.
+A lifetime member of the National Rifle Association of America, he also served United States Olympic Rifle Committee that oversaw the U.S. Olympic rifle and pistol team.

 McIlhenny died June 22, 1985, in Lafayette, Louisiana, and was interred in a family cemetery at Avery Island, Louisiana.
 Unmarried, he left much of his estate to the Marine Military Academy.

 Medals and decorations

 A partial list of Walter S. McIlhenny's medals and decorations includes:

 McIlhenny is also the recipient of the following marksmanship awards: